michaelsergio/nasm-instruction-set/interrupts.md

 chars). extension is written after the dot, no other dots are allowed.

 ### INT 21h / AH=1
-read character from standard input, with echo, result is stored in AL.
+Read character from standard input, with echo, result is stored in AL.

-if there is no character in the keyboard buffer, the function waits until any key is pressed.
+If there is no character in the keyboard buffer, the function waits until any key is pressed.

 Example: